It is so easy to create really bad real estate images. With these tips, you are guaranteed to make ugly shots of your properties.

 Some real estate professionals consider good pictures of their houses and apartments to be overrated.
 They cost money, time and space.
 Or as an agent told me recently, „People should not stare at nice pictures – they should sign a contract!“ Unfortunately, it seems to be essential, even if unneeded, that some photography has to go with any property discription.
-In order to take bad images cheaply and quickly in the future, I will give you these 10 tips.
+In order to take bad real estate images cheaply and quickly in the future, I will give you these 10 tips.

 1. Re-activate Your Old Mobile Phone!

 A picture of a house can be taken with any camera.
 Even an old Nokia 6230 from the year 2004 produces with its camera 1.3 megapixel photos.
 That’s enough for the most real estate portals on the interweb.
 So some old mobile phone can still do good service.
 All the verbiage concerning sharpness, details in light and dark areas can be neglected.
-In the Internet, it almost mediocre image quality resolves by itself.
+In the Internet, almost mediocre image quality resolves by itself.
 The main thing is that the prospective customer recognizes a building.

 2. Save More Storage!